 Benefits of a Sound Logos

 1) Sound branding develops a favorable brand personality

 The brand will be able to create a sound and favorable brand personality that differentiates and actually brands the brand on a whole new level in the market.

 2) Sound branding gives a powerful boost to brand recognition

 When a brand has a sound personality it will be uniquely recognizable among other brands in the market in the same way as your favorite music may trigger memories associated with that specific track.

 3) A sound personality is flexibly developed along with the other brand elements

-Traditionally, TV advertising has been accompanied by the various soundtracks from famous artists such as Michael Jackson, Rihanna, Tina Turner, or David Bowie which generate high licensing costs.
+Traditionally, TV advertising has been accompanied by various soundtracks from famous artists such as Michael Jackson, Rihanna, Tina Turner, and David Bowie which generate high licensing costs.
 With the unique corporate sound identity, there will be no repeated licensing costs for the company at all.

 5) Sound branding saves the company’s money on airtime or other message repetitions